providing & advocating for quality affordable housing

 Our Partners

-Catholic Community Response Team operates within the same building as the Pontiac Housing Commission, working closely with residents throughout the city to provide services such as immediate clothing and food resources, identification resources, eviction prevention, utility payment assistance, holiday programs and more.
+Catholic Community Response Team works closely with residents throughout the city to provide services such as immediate clothing and food resources, identification resources, eviction prevention, utility payment assistance, holiday programs and more.

 Family Self-Sufficiency Program

-Family’s within our jurisdiction may apply to join a self-sufficiency program with the housing commission.
+Families within our jurisdiction may apply to join a self-sufficiency program with the Pontiac Housing Commission.
 The purpose of the program is to reduce a family’s or individual’s reliance on rental assistance and federal programs, while increasing income and independence.
-Enrollees benefit from individualized assistance such as job training, child care, transportation and an interest bearing escrow account held by the housing commission.
+Enrollees benefit from individualized assistance such as job training, childcare, transportation and an interest-bearing escrow account held by the housing commission.
 Enrollees earn credits for the account based on increased income through the program and, once the program is completed, may claim the account once all members of the family are no longer receiving welfare assistance.

 Notary Services